Saint Paul's Church (Augusta, Georgia): Historical overview

 Saint Paul's Church was the third church associated with the Church of England established in the colony of Georgia after Saint John's Church, Savannah, and Christ Church, Frederica.

 There have been five Saint Paul's churches at the corner of 6th and Reynolds Street, and formal religious services associated with the name Saint Paul's Church in Augusta have been held since 1751.

 The mother church of Augusta, Saint Paul's began in 1749 when the President and Assistants of Georgia's governing council approved the petition of Augusta resident James Fraser for permission to build a church and burial ground.

 Residents of the town erected a small, half-timbered chapel beside Fort Augusta, and appealed to the Society for the Propagation of the Gospel in Foreign Parts (S.P.G.) to send a minister.
 At its dedication, this chapel was named Saint Paul's for London's historic St. Paul's Cathedral.
-Services were led by Lay Readers until the arrival of Rev. Jonathan Copp two years later.
-Rev. Copp brought with him a baptismal font, a gift from the S.P.G., which can be seen in the narthex of the current church.
+Services were led by Lay Readers until the arrival of the Rev. Jonathan Copp two years later.
+Copp brought with him a baptismal font, a gift from the S.P.G., which can be seen in the narthex of the current church.

 In 1758, the Colonial Assembly of Georgia divided the colony into eight parishes, with the parish in which Augusta was located being named for "The Parish Church and Burial Place of Saint Paul's."